West Perry School District

 Additionally, the district operates Hidden Valley School which is a full-time emotional support facility for students who benefit from an alternate educational setting.
 Hidden Valley students are in grades 6–12 from the West Perry School District, along with students from other districts in Perry County.

 West Perry High School students may choose to attend Cumberland Perry Area Vocational Technical School which is located in Mechanicsburg, Pennsylvania.
 CPAVTA provides training in the: construction and mechanical trades, culinary arts, health aids, computer technical careers and other fields.
 Students may also attend Capital Area Online Learning Association (CAOLA) online education programs.
 The service is operated by the CAIU15.
 The Capital Area Intermediate Unit IU15 also provides West Perry School District with a wide variety of services, like: specialized education for disabled students; hearing, speech and visual disability services and professional development for staff and faculty.

+History

+On July 1, 1964, three Perry County school systems (Green Park Union, Perry Joint, and Blain Union) consolidated into the West Perry School District.
+West Perry High School, located in Green Park, Pennsylvania, had served as Green Park Union High School.
+Green and white were selected as West Perry’s colors because at the time of the consolidation, Green Park Union (whose colors were green and white) had just purchased new band uniforms and the district did not want to replace them.
+The current West Perry Middle School opened in 1967 as Green Park Elementary; a transfer of functions with the old middle school (now New Bloomfield Elementary) took place with the 2001–2002 academic year.

 Extracurriculars

 West Perry School District schools offer a wide variety of clubs, activities and an extensive sports program.
 Eligibility for participation is determined by school board policies.